syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 {% endhighlight %}

 ## onDataLabelTapped
-Whenever the data label is tapped [`onDataLabelTapped`]() callback will be called.
-Provides options to get the position of the data label, series index, point index and its text.

-**NOTE**
+Triggers when tapping on the Data label of the series point.
+The [`onDataLabelTapped`]() callback contains the following arguments.

+* [`position`]() - specifies the position of the tapped data label in logical pixels.
+* [`seriesIndex`]() - Specifies the series index of the tapped data label
+* [`pointIndex`]() - Specifies the point index of the tapped data label.
+* [`text`]() - Specifies the content of the tapped data label.

-This callback will not be called, when the builder is specified for data label (data label template).
-For this case, custom widget specified in the [`DataLabelSettings.builder`]() property can be wrapped using the [`GestureDetector`]() and this functionality can be achieved in the application level.
+N> This callback will not be called, when the builder is specified for data label (data label template).
+For this case, custom widget specified in the [`DataLabelSettings.builder`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/builder.html) property can be wrapped using the [`GestureDetector`](https://api.flutter.dev/flutter/widgets/GestureDetector-class.html) and this functionality can be achieved in the application level.

 {% highlight dart %}